zb3qk/Social-Distancing-By-Occupation/README.md

 ![](images/DataDiagram.png)

 ## Regression
 The regressions.ipynb file can calculate regressions on a number of data fields including social distancing data, county income and county employment.
-We regress county income and employment controls on social distancing and then implement the coefficient of income into our SEIRS and income model.$beta$
+We regress county income and employment controls on social distancing and then implement the coefficient of income into our SEIRS and income model.$\beta$

 ## Simulation
 We currently have two simulations.
 A Stimulus Check distribution sim and a mass layoff simulation.
 These situations will affect individuals savings by either removing their stream of income, or adding a discrete boost to one's savings.
 These were then compared to a baseline progression of the disease defined by our model.